-In fact, we love him and trust him so much that we invite him to live in us.
+He made us, saved us, loves us, and wants us to live forever in happiness.
+We love him and trust him so much that we invite him to live in us.
 Jesus said, "If anyone loves me, he will obey my teaching.
 My Father will love him, and we will come to him and make our home with him" (John 14:23).

-When we trust Christ, we ask him to live within us, to teach us and guide us from within.
+We ask him to guide us from within.
 We are willing for him to change our hearts, to identify our problems and to give us better ways to live.

-How do Jesus Christ and the Father live within Christians?
-By the Holy Spirit - and God promises to give us his Spirit whenever we ask.
+How do Jesus and the Father live within us?
+By the Holy Spirit - God promises to give us his Spirit whenever we ask.
 "How much more will your Father in heaven give the Holy Spirit to those who ask him!"
 (Luke 11:13).

-And that changes our destiny!
+That changes our life!
 "If the Spirit of him who raised Jesus from the dead is living in you, he who raised Christ from the dead will also give life to your mortal bodies through his Spirit, who lives in you" (Romans 8:11).
-If God's Spirit is in you, then you will live forever!
+If God's Spirit is in you, then you will live with God forever!

-If you ask God for his Spirit to live within you, if you ask the Father and the Son to make their home within you, you can be guaranteed that it is done - and you then belong to Christ.
+If you ask God for his Spirit to live within you, if you ask the Father and the Son to make their home within you, you can be guaranteed that it is done- and you belong to Christ.
 You have given yourself to him, even as he gave himself for you on the cross.
 You are a Christian!